NordicPlayground/nRF-Beehavior-Firmware/nRF91/readme.rst

 This module is based on multiple nrf-samples, and the asset_tracker_v2 application, customized and merged to fit the project.

-* Multi-central feature - The nRF9160dk acts as a central to upto 20 peripheral sensors, each sensor corresponding to one hive.
+* Multi-central feature - The nRF9160dk acts as a central to up to 20 peripheral sensors, each sensor corresponding to one hive.
-* Battery state notifications - Sends updates of the battery percentage and sends an alert when the battery is about to die.
+* Battery state notifications - Sends updates of the battery percentage.
+WIP!
+Sends an alert when the battery is about to die.
 * Ultra-low power by design - WIP!
 The goal of the application is to design a greedy BLE transmission algorithm and preprocess sensor data before transmitting it to the cloud module highlights.
 * Batching of data - WIP!
 Data can be batched to reduce the number of messages transmitted, and to be able to retain collected data while the device is offline.
 * Configurable at run time - WIP!
 The application behavior (for example, accelerometer sensitivity or GPS timeout) can be configured at run time.
 This improves the development experience with individual devices or when debugging the device behavior in specific areas and situations.
 It also reduces the cost for transmitting data to the devices by reducing the frequency of sending firmware updates to the devices.

 Implementation of the above features required a rework of existing nrf samples and applications.
-Most noteworthy are the peripheral_uart and central_uart samples.
+Most noteworthy are the event_manager, cloud_client and central_uart samples.

 .. note::
     The code is currently a work in progress and is not fully optimized yet.
 It will undergo changes and improvements in the future.